nikki93/www/content/coding/cgame-optimization.md

   in use.
 There's already been a small update since I recorded the video that makes specifying frames even quicker.

-The focus of this blog post, however, is on a little change I made to the code that brought a big performance bonus.
+The focus of this blog post, however, is on a [small change](https://github.com/nikki93/cgame/commit/d2e0d17e344c02443c6139e0787490e1c2cf24d9)
+I made to the code that brought a big performance bonus.
 C functions of the form `x_y` are available as `cs.x.y` in Lua.
 This allows writing `cs.transform.rotate(...)` for `transform_rotate(...)`, which is the same as if transform was actually a Lua system.
 So Lua scripts see a consistent API for both Lua and C systems.
 This was made possible by the following Lua code:

     :::lua
     local systems_mt = {